autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

 ## Endpoint Deployment - Inference Script

-To start using the containers, a user training script and the [wrapper classes](https://github.com/aws/amazon-sagemaker-examples/blob/master/advanced_functionality/autogluon-tabular-containers/ag_model.py) are required.
+To start using the containers, an inference script and the [wrapper classes](https://github.com/aws/amazon-sagemaker-examples/blob/master/advanced_functionality/autogluon-tabular-containers/ag_model.py) are required.
 When authoring an inference [scripts](https://github.com/aws/amazon-sagemaker-examples/blob/master/advanced_functionality/autogluon-tabular-containers/scripts/), please refer to SageMaker [documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/adapt-inference-container.html).

 Here is one of the possible inference scripts.

-The `model_fn` function is responsible for loading your model.
+- the `model_fn` function is responsible for loading your model.
 It takes a `model_dir` argument that specifies where the model is stored.

-The `input_fn` function is responsible for deserializing your input data so that it can be passed to your model.
+- the `input_fn` function is responsible for deserializing your input data so that it can be passed to your model.
 It takes input data and content type as parameters, and returns deserialized data.
-The SageMaker inference toolkit provides a default implementation that deserializes the following content types: JSON, CSV Numpy array, NPZ.
+The SageMaker inference toolkit provides a default implementation that deserializes the following content types: JSON, CSV, numpy array, NPZ.

 ```{.python}
 from autogluon.tabular import TabularPredictor